Palm Springs is a desert resort town located 111 miles east of Los Angeles.

 In short, the things that have the biggest impact on creating a successful B2B content marketing campaign are as follows:

-- Creating customer personas: Think about who your company’s “model customer” is (based on segmented customer data taken from market research, feedback, and interviews) and focus on creating content that will appeal to that type of person.
+- Creating customer personas: Think about who your company’s “model customer” is (based on segmented customer data taken from market research, feedback, interviews, and customer data platforms like Hightouch) and focus on creating content that will appeal to that type of person.

 - Focusing on your customer’s needs: No one cares about your industry or the service/product you’re offering.
 So instead of creating content about your product/service, focus on your audience’s pain points and subtly position your brand as the solution — NOT the other way around.